A Family of Instanton-Invariants for Four-Manifolds and Their Relation to Khovanov Homology

-The way things have been set up, it is convenient to explain the construction of Haydys-Witten homology from the perspective of the five-dimensional Haydys-Witten geometry.
+The way things have been set up, it is convenient to explain the construction of Haydys--Witten homology from the perspective of the five-dimensional Haydys--Witten geometry.
 Let $M^5$ be a non-compact Riemannian manifold with corners, $G$ a simply connected compact Lie group, and $E\to M^5$ a principal $G$-bundle.
 Assume $M^5$ is equipped with a non-vanishing unit vector field $v$ that approaches ends at constant angles.
-The standard example to keep in mind is $M^5 = \R_s \times X^3 \times \R^+_y$ with $v= \sin\theta \del_s + \cos\theta \del_y$.
-Note that $M^5$ may have "corners at infinity", commonly called poly-cylindrical ends, that separate non-compact ends at which $v$ has different incidence angles.
-If we wish to include a 't Hooft operator supported on some embedded surface $\Sigma_K \subset \del M$ in one of the boundary components, then we implicitly take $M^5$ to be the blowup along $\Sigma_K$ and label the newly introduced boundary component $\del_K M$ with a magnetic charge $\lambda \in \Gamma_{\mathrm{char}}^\vee$.
+The standard example to keep in mind is \smash{$M^5 = \R_s \times X^3 \times \R^+_y$} with $v= \sin\theta \del_s + \cos\theta \del_y$.
+Note that $M^5$ may have ``corners at infinity'', commonly called poly-cylindrical ends, that separate non-compact ends at which $v$ has different incidence angles.
+If we wish to include a~'t~Hooft operator supported on some embedded surface~${\Sigma_K \subset \del M}$ in one of the boundary components, then we implicitly take $M^5$ to be the blowup along $\Sigma_K$ and label the newly introduced boundary component $\del_K M$ with a magnetic charge~${\lambda \in \Gamma_{\mathrm{char}}^\vee}$.

-Denote by $\mathfrak{B}$ a complete collection of boundary conditions for Haydys-Witten fields $(A,B)$ on $M^5$.
+Denote by $\mathfrak{B}$ a complete collection of boundary conditions for Haydys--Witten fields $(A,B)$ on $M^5$.
 We think of this as a set that contains for each end of $M^5$ the information of the type of boundary condition and any choices associated to it.
-For example, this might be the choice of $\beta$-twisted Nahm pole boundary conditions, which involves boundary data $\phi_\rho \in \Omega^2_{v,+}([0,\epsilon)_y \times W^4)$.
-Similarly, if the boundary arises from the blowup of a surface $\Sigma_K$ and is labeled with a non-zero charge $\lambda \in \Gamma_{\mathrm{char}}^\vee$, then $\mathfrak{B}$ associates the description of a knot singularity within a Nahm pole boundary conditions.
-At non-compact ends we generally demand that the fields approach $\R$-invariant solutions, so $\mathfrak{B}$ specifies a choice of $\theta$-Kapustin-Witten solution (or Vafa-Witten solution if $\theta = 0$).
-We write $\mathcal{M}^{\mathrm{HW}}(M^5, v\; ;\, \mathfrak{B})$ for the space of Haydys-Witten solutions that satisfy the boundary conditions determined by $\mathfrak{B}$, modulo gauge transformations that act trivially at boundaries and non-compact ends.
+For example, this might be the choice of $\beta$-twisted Nahm pole boundary conditions, which involves boundary data ${\phi_\rho \in \Omega^2_{v,+}\bigl([0,\epsilon)_y \times W^4\bigr)}$.
+Similarly, if the boundary arises from the blowup of a surface $\Sigma_K$ and is labeled with a non-zero charge \smash{$\lambda \in \Gamma_{\mathrm{char}}^\vee$}, then $\mathfrak{B}$ associates the description of a knot singularity within a Nahm pole boundary conditions.
+At non-compact ends we generally demand that the fields approach $\R$-invariant solutions, so $\mathfrak{B}$ specifies a choice of $\theta$-Kapustin--Witten solution (or Vafa--Witten solution if $\theta = 0$).
+We write $\mathcal{M}^{\mathrm{HW}}\bigl(M^5, v;\mathfrak{B}\bigr)$ for the space of Haydys--Witten solutions that satisfy the boundary conditions determined by $\mathfrak{B}$, modulo gauge transformations that act trivially at boundaries and non-compact ends.